lijxug/AdRoit/README.md

 This is simply a fork repo from Tao Yang.
 According to the paper Yang, T., Alessandri-Haber, N., Fury, W. et al. AdRoit is an accurate and robust method to infer complex transcriptome composition.
 Commun Biol 4, 1218 (2021). https://doi.org/10.1038/s42003-021-02739-1
 The latest version of AdRoit can be found [here](https://doi.org/10.5281/zenodo.5272308).
-The github repo is unreachable somehow.
+The official github repo is unreachable somehow.

 ---